In this article we are going to look at how to keep your dog safe and out of trouble when he’s in the back yard, by Labrador proofing your garden.

 And so this is not really a long term solution for the problem of how to contain your dog when he is not being supervised.

 The fact is, many dogs will wander off eventually if left alone for too long.
-Bitches on heat, and entire male dogs are particularly likely to roam.
+Female dogs on heat, and entire male dogs are particularly likely to roam.
 And you simply cannot take the risk.

 What about remote collar fences?